 |

 and unrealistic devices from commedia.
 Instead, he concentrated on finding

-appeared softer and more human under Goldoni's pen.
+softer and more human under Goldoni's pen.
+His

-His later works also revealed his respect for the middle and lower classes
+later works also revealed his respect for the middle and lower classes and

-and particularly women. his respect is most clearly illustrated in one
+particularly women. his respect is most clearly illustrated in one of his

-much of his writing.
-This, combined with government reform, would plunge
+of his writing.
+This, combined with government reform, would plunge Carlo

-Carlo Goldoni into utter poverty for much of his old age.
-In February
+Goldoni into utter poverty for much of his old age.
+In February of 1793,

+|